-Paradise Dynasty – Legend of Xiao Long Bao
+Paradise Dynasty – The Legend of Xiao Long Bao

 Located in S Maison in Conrad, Manila is an establishment featuring gold accents that beautifully glitter and beckon the by-passers to check the legend that lurks inside.
 Paradise Dynasty is one of the most famous restaurant franchises from Singapore.